chrismdp/cardpirates/rules/index.md

 # Starting the game

 Decide who starts by mutual consent.
 Play continues clockwise in turns.

-During a turn a player may choose to either *sail*, or *drift* if they have three cards or less.
+Each turn, a player takes a card from the top of the card stack and adds it to their hand.
+During a turn a player may choose to either *sail*, or *drift* if they have four cards or less in their hand.

 # Sailing

 To sail your ship, choose any crew card (number card) from your hand.
-Place the card face up underneath the island card.
+If you are on a sea space, place the card face up underneath your counter.
+If you are on an island card, *add the card to the bottom of the card stack.*

 This gives you as many *sailing points* to sail that turn as the number on the card.
 You don't have to use all your points, but any extra points are wasted.